mschray/IPro497Sample/Examples/ProductDesignDoc.md

 | --- | --- | --- |

 ## Team Working Agreement
-- We will use Github and keep items updated as progress is made
+- We will use Github for version control.
+Team-members will push their finished code to a branch to ensure the main branch remains bug-free.
 - If we need to meet outside of class we have found a mutually agreeable time at:
 - If we need to meet outside of class we will use the following tool/tech for meetings:
-- When we are not meeting together we will user the following tool/tech for communications:
+- When we are not meeting together we will use the following tool/tech for communications:
-- How will get collaborate and a friendly, professional and cohesive team (please complete the list below)
-  - item 1
-  - ...
+- We will communicate respectfully in a professional manner.
+Discussions only.
+No arguing/name calling of any kind.
+Respect the ideas of each team member.
+- We will divide work fairly.
+Each member will be responsible for the work they choose to be assigned to (based on their skillset).
+Each member should be assigned to one or more stories on the Kanban board.

 ## Sprint Schedule